 To qualify as ‘independent’, non-executives need to have the necessary independence of character and judgement as well as being free of any connections that may lead to a conflict of interest.

-Higgs felt that the role of the SID was important in the relationship between major shareholders and the board, saying: “The senior independent director should be available to shareholders, if they have reason for concern that contact through the normal channels of chairman or chief executive has failed to resolve.”
+Higgs felt that the role of the SID was important in the relationship between major shareholders and the board, saying: “The senior independent director should be available to shareholders, if they have reason for concern that contact through the normal channels of Chair or chief executive has failed to resolve.”

-For example, they can act as an alternative point of contact for investors who may have made little headway in discussions with the chairman, chief executive or finance director – or who may have concerns about the performance of these individuals.
-Where the relationship between the chairman and chief executive is particularly close, and they do not communicate fully with shareholders, the SID is able to step in and provide a link.
+For example, they can act as an alternative point of contact for investors who may have made little headway in discussions with the Chair, chief executive or finance director – or who may have concerns about the performance of these individuals.
+Where the relationship between the Chair and chief executive is particularly close, and they do not communicate fully with shareholders, the SID is able to step in and provide a link.